New UK banking licences since 2013

 - Sep 16 - BFC Exchange - money transfer and currency exchange.

-- Apr 17 - Redwood Bank - “The future of banking is Civilised” - banking for SME businesses.
+- Apr 17 - Redwood Bank - “It’s about time” - banking for SME businesses.

 - Jul 17 - Lloyds Bank Corporate Markets Plc - non-ringfenced investment banking subsidiary